NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

                  # END NEW
 ```

-Last of all, let's update the `Label` below our circle to add more space between the slider and the label:
+Last of all, update the `Label` below your circle to add more space between the slider and the label:

 ```python
             with sc.Transform(look_at=sc.Transform.LookAt.CAMERA):